donbluengmi/ERC20SafetyLockExtension/README.md

 # ERC20SecurityLockExtension

-An abstract contract, that can be implemented to any ERC20 token, to protect tokens from wallet hacks.
-The idea behind this extension is to bring the protection, the use of multi signature wallet brings, but also keep the flexibility single signature wallets have, to the hodlers of ERC20 tokens.
+An code snippet, that can be implemented to any ERC20 token, to protect tokens from wallet hacks.
+The idea behind this extension is to bring the protection, the use of multi signature wallet brings, but also keep the flexibility single signature wallets have, to the holders of ERC20 tokens.

 ## Thought behind it